 Aside from corn, there is one more corn product (corn gluten meal), two grain products (wheat middlings and ground wheat), and one legume (soybean meal) ingredient.
 Three of them are in the first five of the ingredients list.

-Now let’s move on to the meats.
-They’re both unspecified.
+Now let’s move on to the meats, they’re both unspecified.
 Meat and bone meal does not refer to which animal contributed to the meal.

 It’s a vague term that could mean either one type of animal meat was used or a lot.
 If your pet is particularly sensitive to some types of animal protein, then it becomes even more worrying.
 You don’t know what you’re feeding your pup.